Bronya-Rand/DDLC-OSTPlayer/README.md

 ## Why is there a file called `tinytag.py` in `python-packages`?
 This handles the metadata of songs sideloaded or those that have metadata in the game.

-## Why is the menu buggy?
-I got a error for pressing nothing?
-Current bug with the current screen by Nikso's Player though do report them to me still to be fixed.

 ## How do I add a description to a metadata file to explain my song?
 Right-click your song, Select Properties -> Details, Double-Click the Box near Comments and type it in